Children and teenagers often get headaches.

-When to see your doctor about a headache
+Does your child need to see a doctor about a headache?

-You should take your child to the doctor immediately if your child:
+Sometimes.
+You should seek medical advice immediately if your child:

 - wakes up because of a headache

-- develops sudden, severe headaches that are most painful when she wakes up, and that come with nausea or vomiting
+- develops sudden, severe headaches that hurt most when they wake up, and that come with nausea or vomiting

 - has a headache that keeps coming back

-- has a headache that starts to disrupt her home, school or social life
+- has a headache that starts to disrupt their home, school or social life.

-Your child also needs to see a doctor immediately if he has a headache and any of the following symptoms:
+Your child also needs immediate medical attention if they have a headache and any of the following symptoms:

 - confusion or drowsiness